machulen/debit-credit/README.md

 2. The App serves a single user, so it only has just one financial account.
 3. The App stores transactions history.
 For this purpose, in-memory storage is used.
 4. Every incoming transaction is validated.
 A transaction is considered valid if all required fields are present and have valid values.
 All other fields are just ignored.
 Invalid transactions are refused with 403 status code.
+  - Transactions with non-unique `id`s are refused too so you won't spend your money twice.
 5. The desicion about where exactly a new transaction is to be inserted into the history is made based on it's effectiveDate.
 Thus, the history is always sorted by effectiveDate.
 It doesn't matter at which time the transaction has actually came.
 6. After adding a transaction, a balance is calculated and stored in the history alongside the transaction data.
 If there are transactions that have more recent effectiveDate values, their balances are updated accordingly.
 7. Any transaction, which leads to negative balance within the system, is refused with 403 status code.
 It includes the case when after applying this transaction any other transaction with more recent effectiveDate would result in negative balance.